 I really love the cover to this Muji Campsite guide book (2015) that you see pictured, designed by Norito Shinmura.
 What a fantastic idea to use wood grain as a motif for water (and so the kayakers).
 Found via Gurafiku.

-To celebrate 25 years of being in Europe, Muji asked me to draw 25 of their most iconic products.
-You can collect all of them as postcards, in stores all over Europe, as well as being part of an in store display coming soon.
+Andrew has completed a fantastic project in which he’s drawn some of Muji‘s most iconic products.
+Here’s how he describes the project: To celebrate 25 years of being in Europe, Muji asked me to draw 25 of their most iconic products.
+You can collect all of them as postcards, in stores all over Europe, as […]

 MUJI posts a beautiful flash-based essay — mixing visuals and text — on its global site, explaining the rationale behind the company’s line of products.